- The SPGS journey

 Mr Mark Weinburg, a St Paul’s parent, gave the school its first computer.
 It was described as a “small microcomputer which goes easily on a desk top”.

 HM The Queen Mother returned to St Paul’s to open the Celia Johnson Theatre.
-The audience watches two student performances: a play about Gustav Holst by John Mortimer and a staged production of Purcell’s Dido and Aeneas.
+The audience watched two student performances: a play about Gustav Holst by John Mortimer and a staged production of Purcell’s Dido and Aeneas.

 The library extension was opened on 23 September as the Siegmund Warburg Memorial Library.
 Sir Siegmund Warburg’s daughter Anna (a former Paulina) donated his vast collection of history books to the school after his death in 1982.